TexasInstruments/ind-comms-sdk/docs_src/docs/api_guide/components/industrial_comms/mdio_manual_mode_fw.md

 ### Loading and Running PRU firmware

-For loading MDIO Manual MDIO firmware to PRU Core, please follow the following steps:
+For loading MDIO Manual mode firmware to PRU Core, please follow the following steps:
-- Make sure any MDIO access is made only after the firmware has been loaded and run.
+1. Make sure any MDIO access is made only after the firmware has been loaded and run.
-- Clear the register space which will be used by firmware for MDIO register space emulation.
+2. Clear the register space which will be used by firmware for MDIO register space emulation.
-- Load the PRU firmware to the appropriate core (in SDK examples we load the code to TX_PRU0 cores).
+3. Load the PRU firmware to the appropriate core (in SDK examples we load the code to TX_PRU0 cores).
-- Set the PRU R10 register for fw configuration as explained below. (default configuration will be MLINK Based link detection and MDIO Clk acc. to 200MHz PRU Clock):
+4. Set the PRU R10 register for fw configuration as explained below. (default configuration will be MLINK Based link detection and MDIO Clk acc. to 200MHz PRU Clock):
 SysConfig generates a macro: `MDIO_MANUAL_MODE_FW_CONFIG_VALUE` containing this configuration which can be directly used to write to R10 CPU register of PRU.

 \code